-The market in which taxation surveyors operate is predominately commercial ie offices, industrial and retail.
+The market in which taxation surveyors operate is predominately commercial an residential.
 However this also extends to other areas such as utilities, transportation and public services buildings usually when funded by private capital.

 Advice is given on transfers of existing land and property as well as new construction.